Mission of the Division of Inorganic Chemistry

 The EuChemS Division of Inorganic Chemistry aims to identify major challenges in inorganic chemistry and to participate in the discussion on future funding strategies.

-Prof. Anna M. Trzeciak, University of Wrocław, Polish Chemical Society (Poland) (Chair of Division) research website
+Prof. Anna M. Trzeciak, University of Wrocław, Polish Chemical Society (Poland) research website

 Dr. Konrad Herbst, Danish Chemical Society (Denmark) (secretary of Division)